MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/consume-source-maps-from-azure.md

 1. Create a new connection or edit an existing connection.

-1. In the **Filter behavior** dropdown, select either **Exclusion List** to exclude specific source maps, or **Inclusion List** to only include specific source maps.
+1. In the **Filter behavior** dropdown list, select either **Exclusion List** to exclude specific source maps, or **Inclusion List** to only include specific source maps.

-1. In the text box below the dropdown, enter one URL per line for the source maps that you want to exclude or include:
+1. In the text box below the dropdown list, enter one URL per line for the source maps that you want to exclude or include:

    ![The inclusion list setting in a symbol server connection edit screen](./consume-source-maps-from-azure-images/filter-inclusion-list.png)